VonArzu/DOnt-QuIT/README.md

 ### MVP/PostMVP

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP
-*These are examples only.
-Replace with your own MVP features.*

 - Select a random motivational quote api
 - Graphics of emojis for buttons/feelings
 - Allow user to select feelings by emoji/button

 #### PostMVP
-*These are examples only.
-Replace with your own Post-MVP features.*

 - 8 ball movements, like, shuffle on refresh page
 - Add design/css